 Unlike most ski areas in Montana, visitors to the ski area have no shortage of slope-side lodging or dining options to choose from.
 Several hotels and numerous condo developments are available for overnight stays.
 And the many restaurants, ranging from normal ski area fare to exquisite dining, are all located in the Village area.

 Reaching the mountain is easy too.
 For skiers without their own vehicle, a free shuttle bus, called the Snowbus, runs between the Mountain Mall in the town of Whitefish and the Whitefish Mountain Base/Village area throughout the winter.
 The Snowbus stops at many local hotels in town, including the Whitefish Lake Lodge, the Pine Lodge, the Rocky Mountain Lodge and the Good Medicine Lodge.
 As the Snowbus schedule changes each season, be sure to download the latest schedule.
-See all lodging options for Whitefish Mountain Resort and in the town of Whitefish.

 Those with their own vehicles will also find the journey to Whitefish Mountain a simple one.
 Up until 2009, the road to the ski area (called Big Mountain Road) wasn’t the most pleasant of mountain journeys due to numerous sharp switchbacks and steep grades.
 Happily, improvements and re-routing on parts of the road have made the drive to the ski area free of the nail-biting drama that was once common driving to the ski area.